Image

 For the most accurate confirmed official information stay tuned to the Tularosa Dispatch authority or sheriff’s department alerts for the latest in information.

-Sunny, with a high of 93 and low of 76 degrees.
-Sunny in the morning, clear overnight.
+Moderate rain, with a high of 79 and low of 67 degrees.
+Overcast in the morning, moderate or heavy rain shower in the afternoon, cloudy in the evening, overcast overnight.